pmahnke/mahnke-cocktails/recipe_processed/sailors_punch.md

 youtube: ""
 description: "A modern punch recipe featuring bourbon as its base spirit."
 excerpt: |
-  This punch was served at Latitude, a restaurant that has long since closed.
+  This punch was served at Slightly Oliver, a restaurant that has long since closed.
 It was my favorite drink they served.
 I was lucky enough to have found the recipe online.
 date: 2025-08-11
 ---